vincemann/spring-rapid/README.md

 }
 ```

-# example
+# Example
-**this is the typical setup required to run a fully functional controller exposing crud enpoints for one entity:**
+**This is the typical setup required to run a fully functional controller exposing crud enpoints for one entity.**
-**check out the demo module for a more complete example + tests**
+**Check out the demo module for a more complete example + tests.**
-## controller
+## Controller

 ```java
 @Controller